Category: Conversations

 What I Wish I’d Known Then

-I would tell her that building a new normal doesn't mean accepting less than she deserves: it means creating something sustainable that honors both her grief and her responsibilities.
-I would remind her that her kids are more resilient than she fears and that they're learning valuable lessons about flexibility, compassion, and what it means to keep going when life gets hard.
+I would tell her that building a new normal doesn’t mean accepting less than she deserves: it means creating something sustainable that honours both her grief and her responsibilities.
+I would remind her that her kids are more resilient than she fears and that they’re learning valuable lessons about flexibility, compassion, and what it means to keep going when life gets hard.

 Most importantly, I would tell her that there’s no timeline for this process.
 Some days will feel like progress, others like setbacks, and both are part of the same journey.
 The goal isn’t to get back to who she was before: that person lived in a different world.
 The goal is to become someone who can thrive in this new reality, carrying both the weight of loss and the possibility of joy.